 - 1. If the term GPA, the cumulative GPA, or any combination thereof is below 2.0 (undergraduate)/3.0 (graduate) for two successive terms. - 2.
 If there is a deficiency of 10 or more honor points below either a 2.0 (undergraduate)/3.0 (graduate) full term GPA or cumulative GPA - 3.
 If there is a deficiency of 5 or more honor points below either a 2.0 (undergraduate)/3.0 (graduate) half term GPA - 4.
 If there is lack of reasonable progress toward a degree - 5.
-If a student on probation or reinstated on probation fails to meet all requirements of the probation committee on academic standing.
+If a student on probation or reinstated on probation fails to meet all requirements of the probation

+When further enrollment is withheld and if the student is not already on Reinstated on Probation, he or she has the privilege of appealing the action, in accordance with procedures established by the committee on academic standing.
 The student will be required to explain in writing the particular reasons for the low academic performance and to present a compelling argument why continuing enrollment or readmission should be permitted.
 Each case will be carefully considered on its own merits.
 If the committee on academic standing approves the appeal, the student is reinstated on probation.
 If the committee denies the appeal, the student is prohibited from enrolling in the college normally for at least two full terms, and the status of further enrollment withheld continues in effect.
 During the last term of the required disenrollment period, the student may petition for reinstatement by presenting evidence that, during this period, he or she has taken steps to substantially improve his or her chances for academic success in the remainder of the program.
 If the committee approves this petition, the student is reinstated on probation.